 Steven's creative journey has been full of diverse experiences.
 He was invited to be the lyricist for the musical "Ivory Joe Cole," which was directed by Tony award-winner Kenny Leon.
 Although the show never made it to opening night, the process was a valuable learning opportunity.
 Steven's musical talents can also be heard on the Thirty Tigers Label's "Song of America" release, where he arranged and performed a cut alongside Take 6, John Mellencamp, Black Crowes, and Andy Bey.
 As a producer, Steven has released several albums including "Soul Of The Night," "Where I Come From," and "Whisper My Name," which resonated with his audience.
 Steven has created four more albums since.
 “Where I Come From”, “And I Will Love You”, “Deep In August” and his newest song cycle (yet unreleased) for voice and string quartet entitled, “here.gone.” featuring the amazing Turtle Island Quartet.

-Steven had the honor of lending his vocal talents as a background singer to the iconic musician Sting's special, "A Winter's Night - Live From Durham Cathedral" which aired on both BBC and PBS.
+Steven had the honor of singing background vocals on Sting's BBC special, "A Winter's Night - Live From Durham Cathedral" which aired on both BBC and PBS.
 As a part of the ensemble, he had the pleasure of working with a talented group of world-class musicians who were handpicked for the event.

 After collaborating with Jazz veteran Mitchell Forman on a project, Steven was asked to appear on Forman's duet album, "Sing Along With Mitch."
 They teamed up to reinterpret Billy Joel's "And So It Goes" and Cat Stevens' "Peace Train."
 In return, Steven invited Forman to play on two tracks of his album "Deep In August."